 In this article, we’re going to talk about how to mow the lawn.

-Cutting the grass is the most important part of maintaining a healthy lawn.
+Cutting the grass is the most important and time-consuming part of the lawn care calendar.
 That said, so many people get it wrong and wonder why their lawns look flat, lifeless, full of weeds, or covered in moss.

 Mowing the lawn isn’t just a case of setting the lawnmower to its lowest setting and pushing up and down the lawn.